 Published on January 7, 2021 by Cori Grămescu

-To loose weight you should not focus on time and number target since achieving a permanent behaviour change brings more benefits and i have 8 such tips.
+To lose weight you should not focus on time and number target since achieving a permanent behaviour change brings more benefits and i have 8 such tips.

 Determine why you want to lose weight

 Clearly define all the reasons you want to lose weight and write them down in detail.
 This will help you stay committed and motivated to reach your weight loss goals.
 Try to read through them daily and use them as a reminder when tempted to stray from your weight loss plans.
 You can even set daily reminders on your phone or calendar with them.

 Your reasons could include feeling more confident about yourself, preventing diabetes, keeping up with children, looking your best for an event, improving your sex life or fitting into a certain pair of jeans, being a positive example in your family or having more energy.
 Many people start losing weight because their doctor suggested it, or out of a negative self-perception but research shows that people are more successful if their weight loss motivation comes from within and from various reasons to do so.

 If you have a penchant for junk foods or other unhealthy foods, and find yourself saying, “I’ll just buy one package of [insert your dietary kryptonite] so I can have some when I really want it…”, it’s time to consider that your favorite food might not be doing you any favors.
 You could be creating a comfort zone for self sabotage.
 So muster up some self-control and put the package of cookies down.
 Also, read food labels to know what you are eating.